We've reached that point in the digital and inbound marketing world where certain technologies have become mandatory but there's one BIG problem.

 - Management and segmentation of contacts (leads, prospects and customers)

-- Management of sales related tasks associated with each contact (like follow up calls, emails, etc.)
+- Management of sales related tasks associated with each contact (calls, emails, etc.)

 - Management of deals and sales pipeline to guide future activity and expected revenue